Monorepos, Microservices, and Modern Dev Workflow: Finding the Balance

 1. What Are Monorepos and Microservices?

-A monorepo is a single repository that contains multiple projects or packages.
-These projects often share tooling, dependencies and infrastructure.
-Microservices is an architectural style where an application is built as a suite of small services, each running in its own process and communicating over the network.
+Microservices is an architectural style where an application is built as a suite of small services.
+Each running in its own process and communicating over the network.
+Netflix famously utilizes a massive microservice architecture to manage everything.
+User authentication, video streaming, recommendation engine, billing and payments are small services that are communicating with each other.
 Microservices enable independent deployment and scaling but can be stored in separate repositories (polyrepo) or grouped together in a monorepo.

 2. Benefits and Challenges of Monorepos